ipfs/ipfs/ROADMAP-TO-1.0.0.md

 - [ ] Polish level: 1.0 - production for all

-## Protocols

-### Multi Protocols
+### Multiformats

-The multiprotocols are a set of self-describing protocols/formats for future-proofed or "upgradable systems" (systems that make no silly assumptions that are likely to break over time).
+The multiformats are a set of self-describing protocols/formats for future-proofed or "upgradable systems" (systems that make no silly assumptions that are likely to break over time).

 - [x] multiaddr: protocol design
   - [x] multiaddr: impl in Go